Postal codes in Singapore: 6-digit postal code

 The postal codes for private residential, commercial and industrial houses and buildings are assigned based on the alphabetical sequence of the street names in each sector.
 This means that the codes for a particular postal sector have been assigned first to houses and buildings located along street names beginning with 'A', followed by 'B' and so on.
 The postal codes for such properties do not contain the corresponding house or building numbers included in the postal code.
 HDB industrial and commercial blocks also use this system.

+Use for navigation

+Due to Singapore being a small city-state and most buildings having singular, dedicated delivery points, the postal code can be used as a succinct and precise identifier of buildings in Singapore, akin to a geocode.
+For example, in Google Maps and Citymapper, the user can conveniently locate a Singaporean building by only supplying its 6-digit postal code, skipping all other address details.